Agent-State Construction with Auxiliary Inputs: Introduction

 Feature expansion has been considered in many different contexts, and has been widely used and investigated for neural networks over the years.
 Early incarnations of neural networks used random projections in the first layer of the neural network as ``associator features'' to map inputs to random binary features and expand the input space \citep{block1962perceptron}.
 Expanding the input space to specifically tackle time-series data has been considered in the prediction context, where a convolution over the history of inputs \citep{mozer1996sequence} has been proposed as an approach to incorporating simple, non-adaptive forms of memory for neural networks.
 In reinforcement learning, feature space engineering and expansion for agent-state construction was widely used before the advent of deep reinforcement learning.
 Techniques range from tile coding \citep{sutton2018RL} to radial and fourier basis functions \citep{sutton2018RL, konidaris2011fourier}, having even been applied to Atari games \citep{liang16state}.
 The largest drawback of these feature expansion techniques is the fact that they are static---they do not adapt to the problem setting at hand.

-In this work we investigate the idea of resolving partial observability by augmenting the inputs to a function approximator (i.e. a deep neural network) with feature expansion techniques for reinforcement learning.
+In this work we consider how we might resolve different forms of partial observability by augmenting the inputs to a function approximator (i.e. a deep neural network) with feature expansion techniques for reinforcement learning.
 We revisit earlier formulations of explicit history summarization \citep{mozer1996sequence}, and connect these ideas with modern approaches to agent-state functions.
 We look to combine the simplicity and performance of simple feature expansion techniques with the natural adaptivity and flexibility of neural network function approximation.

 In this paper, we explore the idea that many approaches to tackle partially observable problems can be viewed as a form of auxiliary input.
 In the context of agent-state construction for reinforcement learning in partially observable environments, we define auxiliary inputs as \emph{additional inputs, beyond environment observations, that incorporate or model information regarding the past, present and/or future of a reinforcement learning agent}.
 Auxiliary inputs have been ubiquitous across recent, real-world applications of reinforcement learning.
 Recent work in stratospheric superpressure balloon navigation with deep reinforcement learning has explored using not only the average magnitude and direction of the observed (or predicted) wind columns over time as input features, but also the variance of this wind column as an auxiliary input for successfully navigating balloons \citep{bellemare2020Loon}.
 In robotic curling, distance errors from previous throws were used as features to help mitigate the partial observability induced by environment conditions such as changing ice sheets over time \citep{dongok2020Curly}.
 In biomedical applications, both a time-decayed trace of joint activity \citep{pilarski2012trace} and future predictions of prosthesis signals \citep{pilarski2013prediction} were used as additional input features for controlling or aiding in the control of robotic prostheses.
+All these approaches were successful due to carefully thought out auxiliary inputs that were fitting for their respective domains.